H4de421/djangoProject_Student_HUB/README.md

 Few fixes :

 -> corection of a little bug find in the number of staudent of schools:
-	when a students was created with a school link, or when a student was delete the atribute {nb_students} was updated, but not when a student's profile was modified.
+	when a student was created with a school link or when a student was deleted the atribute {nb_students} was updated, but not when a student's profile was modified.

 |-----------------------|CA 3 UPDATE|-----------------------|

 -> Sécurity fix :
     -> change the admin path because it's the first things someone will try to hack the website
     -> Protective sensitive data cause event if someone can hack the website, sensitive data ae protected
-    -> HTTPs/SSL : today thoses are Standards from industry, every website is secure like that.